nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 Default.js also provides the methods necessary to implement ajax-enabled forms.
 You can create these forms by hand in javascript, but there are C# classes to enable you to create them in C# code with the minimum of coding.
 There are 4 types of form.

 The C# forms are all based on the Form class.
-You can create a form to view or input a C# class in the constructor, or by calling by calling `Build(Type)`.
+You can create a form to view or input a C# class in the constructor, or by calling `Build(Type)`.
 This will add the necessary columns to the form.
 By default the types of each field are deduced from the members of the class, as modified by the attributes described under Database tables above.
 E.g. a ForeignKey field will appear as a select dropdown containing the records from the other table.
 By default, fields in a Table class will be read-write, and extra fields in a derived or other class (e.g. a View) will be read only.

 You can also include Properties (rather than Fields) in your form, or determine which specific fields you want, and their order in the form if you construct the form by providing a specific list of fields/properties.